benjymous/annotations/sandman/sandman.02.md

 - #### Panel 1

-  John Constantine originally appeared in _Swamp Thing_ (#37?), and is the main character in _Hellblazer_.
+  John Constantine originally appeared in [_Swamp Thing_ #37](https://dc.fandom.com/wiki/Swamp_Thing_Vol_2_37), and is the main character in _Hellblazer_.
 He is a minor magician, a "jumped-up street thug".
 His tarot card is always "The Hanged Man" or "The Fool."
 He is of a long line of Constantines who live dirty lives of betrayal and death.
 He, as well as Morpheus and most of DC's mystic characters, may be seen in the _Books of Magic_, a four issue Prestige Format series written by Gaiman.

 - #### Panel 2